Breekpot/docs/bloqtoken/overview.rst

 For whitelisting the BLT contract relies on oracles / identity service providers.

 The token contract is owned/deployed by the Investment fund manager.
-It's the fund manager that has authority in case of forks, protocol or contract bugs.
+It's the fund manager who has authority in case of forks, protocol or contract bugs.

 Investment documentation
 ------------------------